b3v21/DataMiningINFS4203/README.md

 - Run main.py to run the best classification method on the test data and generate an output.
-You can also follow the instructions in main.py to recompute the best classifier and hyperparameters, but this takes a significant time to run on most machines.
+You can also follow the instructions in main.py to recompute the best classifier and hyperparameters, but this takes a significant time to run on most machines as it tests many scenarios.
+- Enjoy!